 While I'm not at all qualified to talk about this, those who do are no longer around.
 So let's settle.

 Genres of death

 Death is either an event (sudden) or a process (prolonged).
 You should wish for a sudden death, not a prolonged one.
-This is setting aside the pain that loved ones will have to endure but in either case it amount to about the same.
+This is setting aside the pain that loved ones will have to endure but in either case it amounts to about the same.

 What if a swift death robs you the chance to complete unfinished business?
 You should've thought about that earlier and take care of them before it's too late.

 In the event of a sudden death, there's nothing much to explore.
 Circumstances are outside your control, there's no sense of grace to aim for.
 But not everybody is that lucky.
-Most of us don't have wars to fight, swift death is a priviledge.
+Most of us don't have wars to fight, swift death is a privilege.

 It's when death makes a long and drawn out process that it becomes a problem.